 Unlike other country estates, such as at Croome, the medieval church was spared from demolition and became the family church of the Lascelles family.

 The Princess Royal was particularly close to her eldest sibling, the Prince of Wales, known as David to his close family, who subsequently became Edward VIII.
-The abdication crisis which saw her brother give up the Crown so that he could marry the woman he loved, Wallace Simpson, who was thought to not be an acceptible bride, due to her being divorced.
+The abdication crisis saw her brother give up the Crown so that he could marry the woman he loved, Wallace Simpson, who was thought to not be an acceptable bride, due to her being divorced.
 After his abdication, Edward VIII became the Duke of Windsor, and the Princess Royal and her husband went to stay with him in Austria.
 She was one of the few members of the Duke's family who would meet with his wife, The Duchess of Windsor.

 Harewood remained their home, and continued to remain the Princess Royal's home following the death of her husband in 1947.
-Following his death, she remained active in public life and became the Chancellor of the University of Leeds in 1951 and continued to carry out official Royal Duties at home and abroad including representing HM Queen Elizabeth II at the Independance Celebrations of Trinidad and Tobago in 1962.
+Following his death, she remained active in public life and became the Chancellor of the University of Leeds in 1951 and continued to carry out official Royal Duties at home and abroad including representing HM Queen Elizabeth II at the Independence Celebrations of Trinidad and Tobago in 1962.

 The Final Resting Place of the Princess Royal

 Following a visit in March 1965 to see her brother, the Duke of Windsor, who was recovering from eye surgery in London, she returned once again to her home at Harewood.

 On March 28 1965, whilst out on a walk around the grounds of Harewood House with her eldest son and his children, the Princess Royal suffered a fatal heart attack.
 She was 67 years old.